YngvN/semester-project-2-resit/readme.md

 - A timer that counts down the time left
 - If the user has the highest bid then it should display it
-- Error messages are placed inside a custom modal
+- General messages are placed inside a custom modal

 ## Built With